-I won’t hide that autumn is my favorite season in Paris: the weather is nice (much better than in spring!), there are less tourists and more locals in Paris and colors are gorgeous.
+I won’t hide that autumn is my favorite season in Paris: the weather is nice (much better than in spring!), there are fewer tourists and more locals in Paris and colors are gorgeous.
 I chose a nice and warm Saturday of October to do one of Parisians’ favorite bike paths, the path along Canal de l’Ourcq.
 This is a 23 km path following the Ourcq channel, completely flat and totally separated from the car traffic so it is also a nice and safe activity to do with kids.
 If you don’t have your own bicycle don’t stop reading!
 There is a rental place at the beginning of the path, close to a metro station.
 For other rental options and many other biking tips in Paris check our Paris by bike guide.

 Are you ready?
 So let’s go!